awsdocs/aws-organizations-docs/doc_source/best-practices_member-acct.md

   + Changing the root user email address when you still have access\.
   + Resetting the root user phone number when you lose access to the phone number\.
   + Changing the root user phone number when you still have access\.
-  + Deleting the organization's master account\.
+  + Deleting the organization's management account\.
 + Test and validate that you continue to have access to the root user and that the mobile phone number for the member account \(if you assigned one\) is operational on at least a quarterly basis\.
 This schedules helps assure the business that the process works and that you maintain access\.
 It also demonstrates that those custodians of the access understand the steps they need to perform for the process to be successful\.
 You never want to be in a position where the personnel involved in a process don’t understand what they are supposed to do\.
 As with fire drills, practice develops competency and reduces surprises\.

   With each test, take the opportunity to reflect on the experience and propose improvements to the process\.
 Especially examine any steps that were performed incorrectly or resulted in unexpected results\.
 How could you change the process to improve it the next time?